bradparks/LoveToPixel/README.md

 * editing a layer in the layer view is a bit iffy when there are only a couple of layers (the UI for editing typically scrolls up out of view, add some more layers to work around this)
 * turning on the brush lock (hold down ALT while painting) is hard coded to 20 pixels
 * brushes are hard coded to 20 pixels for left brush, 50 for right.
+* changing brush sizes is not yet supported, but I am working on it (hit 'b' to see the brush size palette in its infancy)

 # License ... #
 I'm not sure what kind of license I'm going to use for LTP ultimately.
 For now I have chosen GPL 3, but that is (very) likely to change once this project solidifies.
 See the COPYING file for more info.
 I also chose to use Ext4, which also locks me into GPL for the moment.